Ian Cathro

-Ian Cathro (born 11 July 1986) is a Scottish football coach and former player who is the head coach of Portuguese Primeira Liga club Estoril.
+Ian Cathro (born 11 July 1986) is a Scottish football coach and former player who is the head coach of French Ligue 2 club Saint-Étienne.

 Cathro was previously an assistant coach at Rio Ave, Valencia, Newcastle United and Tottenham Hotspur, and was briefly the head coach at Scottish Premiership club Hearts.
+He then spent two years as the head coach at Primeira Liga club Estoril.

 Playing career

 Cathro played youth football for Forfar Athletic and Brechin City.

 Coaching career

 Youth coach

 After working as a local youth coach in Dundee, Cathro became the head of Dundee United's youth academy at the age of 22.
 During his time with Dundee United, he also worked for the Scottish Football Association's local youth programme.
 Ryan Gauld has cited Cathro as one of the biggest influences on his career.

 Assistant manager

 In 2012, he became the assistant manager of Portuguese club Rio Ave.
 In 2014, he followed Nuno, his manager at Rio Ave, to Spanish club Valencia, where he also became assistant manager.
 The two had first met at an SFA coaching course in Scotland in 2009.
 He resigned his Valencia post on 11 June 2015.

 A fortnight later, he agreed to join Premier League side Newcastle United as assistant to Steve McClaren, the recently appointed manager.
 When McClaren was sacked by Newcastle United in March 2016 and replaced by Rafa Benítez, Cathro was thought highly enough of to be retained as assistant manager.